 We can offer free use of a 1 acre enclosed field in Coniston village, perfect for off the lead running, walking, training and playing.
 Use by arrangement only.
 Please contact the office for availability.

-Gas central heating, all electricity, bed linen & towels.
+Gas central heating, all electricity, bed linen.
 Wi-Fi.

 Available to hire